jhliu17/torch-extension/readme.md

 # torch-extension

-a simple case to illustrate how to extend PyTorch with custom C++ computing kernels
+a simple yet complete case to illustrate how to extend PyTorch with custom C++ computing kernels

-🚧 Following sections are under construction... 🚧
+🚧 Following sections are under construction.
+Stay tuned! 🚧

 ## Environment Preparation